FatimaWasim23/Video-Annotation-Pipeline/README.md

 # Overview

 This project provides a modularized pipeline for processing video annotations stored in CSV files.
-The pipeline loads annotation data, processes it, and outputs a DataFrame suitable in a way to divide the videos into specific phases.
+The pipeline loads annotation data, processes it, and outputs a DataFrame suitable in a way to divide the videos into specific phases.The project processes video annotations stored in CSV files and transforms them into a structured DataFrame.
+The resulting DataFrame contains information about each (video, frame) tuple, including video,frame,phase and specified tag.

 How to Run